Using the Mako Server

 }

-The above example requires that the server has a publicly available IP address or that you have set up port forwarding to port 80.
-The HTTP challenge option cannot be used if the server cannot be publicly accessed on the HTTP port 80.
-You must use the automatic or manual dns-01 challenge options if the server is not publicly available.
+This example requires that the server has a publicly available IP address or that you have set up port forwarding to port 80.
+The HTTP challenge option cannot be used if the server cannot be publicly accessed on HTTP port 80.
+Use the automatic or manual dns-01 challenge options if the server is not publicly available.

-The following two example shows how to activate the automatic dns-01 challenge:
+The following two examples show how to activate the automatic dns-01 challenge:

 1) Server name, key, and secret in cleartext (not recommended):